While eyelid lift (blepharoplasty) is a relatively minor surgery, it is still a complex procedure as it involves the delicate eye area.

 During the pre-op consultation, the patient should openly ask questions and educate themselves on various facets of the procedure and the surgeon’s background before making a final decision.

 Patients should ideally create a list of all their questions in advance and carry this list to the consultation.
-Oculoplastic and reconstructive surgeon Dr. Tanya Khan provides advanced eye care to patients in Austin, Dallas, Texas, and surrounding locations.
+Oculoplastic and reconstructive surgeon Dr. Tanya Khan provides advanced eye care to patients in Plano, Dallas, Texas, and surrounding locations.

 Are you board certified in ophthalmology?